vlazed/vlazed_challenger/ARTICLE.md

 Sensei taught her how to integrate her essence capture and channeling abilities into some elaborate kicking and punching shit (bingewatched Jackie Chan lmao).
 Sensei is dead now. 😢 To honor their memory, this alien named herself after her teacher: **Zhang Wei**.

 Zhang Wei is a martial artist and an alien, who comes from a race of humanoid ESPers.
-She works as a stuntman with an aspiration for acting.
+She works as a stuntwoman with an aspiration for acting.

 ## Mechanics

-She is mainly a close quarters combatant who employs Taekwondo and Wing Chun.
+She is mainly a close quarters combatant who employs Taekwondo and Wing Chun styles.
 She mixes her powers into her martial arts to at least stay on edge with the roster.

 ### Equipment